sky-cake/ayase-quart/README.md

 1. Build Hayden on Windows by double clicking `Hayden-master/build.cmd`.
 This will create a `build-output` folder with zipped builds.
 2. Place the linux build on your server.
 3. Run `sudo ./Hayden` to check if it's working.
-You may need to install the .NET 6.0 runtime with `sudo apt install -y dotnet-runtime-6.0`
+You may need to install the .NET 8.0 runtime with `sudo apt install -y dotnet-runtime-8.0` (ubuntu 24.04)
 4. Start Hayden with `sudo ./Hayden scrape /path/to/config.json`

 Example config.json: